GPII/qi-development-environments/README.md

 * Installed OpenSSH using Cygwin
 * Made sure the Windows firewall was not restricting Vagrant or VirtualBox

-## Getting Started
+## Getting Started with Local Continuous Integration

- A [.vagrant.yml](https://github.com/amatas/vagrant-gpii-ci#virtual-machines-definition) configuration file defines what type of environment is to be created and the CI jobs to run within it.
+ A [.vagrant.yml](https://github.com/amatas/vagrant-gpii-ci#virtual-machines-definition) configuration file defines what type of environment is to be created and the Continuous Integration (CI) jobs to run within it.
 The file should reside in the top level of project repositories and possibly also a ``provisioning`` directory containing build scripts that could be executed in VMs.
 Please refer to the ``linux`` and ``windows`` directories in this repository for examples of how to configure VMs to automate web accessibility tests.

 With the appropriate configuration in place the following commands will create an environment, provision it, and carry out any CI jobs within it: